 Symptoms and Signs of Alcoholism

 There is not really an easy way to determine if your drinking has escalated to a problem of alcohol abuse or even alcoholism (dependency).
 There is not a definite line in the sand to look at when it comes to someone's drinking to indicate 'hey, you have a problem.'
 Instead, we have to take a look at a number of factors to determine if someone has an abuse problem or something more serious like dependency (this is also called alcoholism or an alcohol use disorder in today's diagnostic terminology).

 The first questions you must ask is are you concerned about your drinking, or has someone expressed concern about how much you consume?
 This is the first indication that maybe it has gotten out of hand.
 Some can take or leave being intoxicated, but others cannot get through life without.
 So what are some of the signs of alcohol addiction?
-This post will provide some basic indicators for individuals who may think they have a problem, and also indicators for others who may be concerned about a loved one's drinking habits or struggles.
+This post will provide some basic indicators or symptoms for individuals who may think they have a problem, and also indicators for others who may be concerned about a loved one's drinking habits or struggles.

 Do I Have a Problem?